stormasm/top-repos/ruby.md

-* Forum discussion used by Hugo and Bitpay
-* A platform for community discussion.
+* Forum discussion used by Hugo and Bitpay.
+A platform for community discussion.
 Free, open, simple. https://github.com/discourse/discourse

 * Ruby binding to the Networking and Cryptography (NaCl) library